elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

-It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`. **Embedded schemas are schemas without persistence.** You can think of `embedded_schema` as something like `persistence_agnostic_schema`.
-You are not _prevented_ from persisting the schema, it just doesn't concern itself that.
+It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`. **Embedded schemas are schemas without persistence.** You can think of `embedded_schema` as something like a persistence agnostic schema.
 This makes embedded schemas ideal for scenarios where you want to manage structured data without necessarily persisting it.
 For example, when you want an intermediate data structure between your UI layer and your data layer, or when you want to independently manipulate embedded structs inside a parent schema.

 ### Migrations